 いいね [Iine] – Good!
 Great!

-Now this is a word you can use in various situations.
-Someone asks how you are or how the food tastes, just use this phrase.
+Now, this is a word you can use in various situations.
+Someone asks how you are you or how the food tastes, just use this phrase.
+Your neighbor asks you how your day was, just use this simple word with a smile on your face (well, if your day WAS, in fact, good).

 Well, there you have it.
-You are on your way to have a fruitful life in Japan as long as you give compliments when (even when not) necessary.
+You are on your way to having a fruitful life in Japan as long as you give compliments when (even when not) necessary.

 Sayonara for now!